TimMacy/ReadAloudSpeedster/README.md

 <br>

 ## 📜 Changelog
+- **6.0**: adjustments for DOM changes; removed "Allow for Resizing the Text Field Vertically" as it is now natively supported; "Add Quick Model Selector Buttons" now supports Work
 - **5.33.4**: adjustments for DOM changes
 - **5.33.3**: adjustments for DOM changes
 - **5.33.2**: adjustments for DOM changes; Transparent Header fix for dark and light Appearance